nesar/subgrid_emu/PYTHON_312_COMPATIBILITY.md

 ## Potential Issues and Solutions

+### Issue 1: SciPy Version Constraint (CRITICAL)
+**Issue:** The SEPIA library uses `scipy.linalg.solve(sym_pos=True)`, which was:
+- Deprecated in scipy 1.11.0
+- Removed in scipy 1.12.0 (replaced with `assume_a='pos'`)

+**Solution:** scipy is constrained to `<1.12` to maintain compatibility with SEPIA.
+- scipy 1.11.x is the last version with `sym_pos` support
+- scipy 1.11.4+ supports Python 3.12
+- This constraint will remain until SEPIA is updated

-### Issue 1: SEPIA Dependency
+### Issue 2: SEPIA Dependency
 The SEPIA package is installed from GitHub.
 If there are compatibility issues:
-- Check if SEPIA has been updated for Python 3.12
+- Check if SEPIA has been updated for scipy 1.12+
 - May need to update SEPIA or wait for upstream fixes

-### Issue 2: NumPy/SciPy Compatibility
-- Modern versions of NumPy and SciPy support Python 3.12
-- If issues arise, specific version pins may be needed
+- Current workaround: pin scipy to <1.12

 ### Issue 3: importlib.resources
 - The `files()` API is available in Python 3.9+